netg5/airport-management/README.md

 * Method availability for a specific role

 ## TODO
+* Write tests for the RESTful service
 * Implement Hystrix fallback methods
+* Add ticket service
 * Make Swagger available through the gateway for all microservices
 * Configure Zipkin service
-* Split flight-service into the multiple microservices
-* Write tests for the RESTful service
 * Front-end (REST client)